If They Only Knew

 He did not hesitate to call the guilty appropriate names, and in one instance physically remove their presence from the temple.

-To destroy the law or prophets was far from Jesus’ purpose.
-He made it very clear He was their fulfillment.
+To destroy the Law or prophets was far from Jesus’ purpose.
+He made it clear He was their fulfillment.
 The balance Jesus brought between the judgment of the Old Testament and the mercy of the New Testament was something Jesus alone could achieve.

 To have too much of one and not enough of the other is destructive.
 Salt and light require the perfect balance of each.